Skip to main content

 To truly ascertain the legal protections afforded to your wellness program data, one must examine the architecture of the program itself.
 The distinction between a program covered by HIPAA and one that is not lies in its functional integration with your employer’s group health plan.
 This is a structural and financial question.

-For instance, a program that offers a significant reduction in your health insurance deductible for completing a and a is almost certainly part of the group health plan.
+For instance, a program that offers a significant reduction in your health insurance deductible for completing a biometric screening and a health risk assessment is almost certainly part of the group health plan.
 The health information collected ∞ your cholesterol levels, your blood pressure, your glucose metrics ∞ becomes PHI.

 Consequently, the plan must adhere to HIPAA’s Privacy and Security Rules.
 This requires implementing administrative, physical, and technical safeguards for your data and strictly limiting how it can be used or disclosed, often requiring your explicit written authorization.